 In my book The Emotional Gift, I mentioned that I was forcefully persuaded to do customer service work for someone.
 As I didn’t have clear boundaries then, I don’t know what are my standards, and I agreed unwillingly.

-The next day, I regretted.
+The next day, I regretted it.
 I hated myself for not being true to my integrity.
 Customer service isn’t something I want to do.
 And I didn’t like that I was forced to make a decision on the spot.
 I’m an introvert and I need time to think before I make a decision.
 If someone were to force me to make a decision on the spot, then he isn’t respecting me as a person.
 He’s forcing me to be someone I’m not.

 So I told the person I’m don’t want that job anymore.
 Yes, I broke a promise.
 But being true to myself is much more important.
-To be able to tell someone “no, this isn’t who I am”, I felt much better with myself.
+To be able to tell someone “no, this isn’t who I am”, I felt much better with me.